neoforged/Documentation/docs/blocks/index.md

         .lightLevel(state -> 7)));
 ```

-For further documentation, see the [`BlockBehaviour.Properties` reference][propertiesreference].
+For further documentation, see the source code of `BlockBehaviour.Properties`.
 For more examples, or to look at the values used by Minecraft, have a look at the `Blocks` class.

 :::note
 It is important to understand that a block in the world is not the same thing as in an inventory.
 What looks like a block in an inventory is actually a `BlockItem`, a special type of [item] that places a block when used.
 This also means that things like the creative tab or the max stack size are handled by the corresponding `BlockItem`.